jywu20/Notes/Computer Science/Circuit/HDL.md

 ## HLS synthesizes functions

-HLS targets functions, which are natural counterparts of modules in RTL, with some caveats.
+HLS typically targets functions, which are natural counterparts of modules in RTL, with some caveats.
 The way the synthesis result of a function is supposed to be used is called the interface of the module, and here we discuss some issues in interface synthesis.
+A module synthesized from a C function, embedded in a digital circuit, can be semantically viewed as a thread running that C function.

 The first caveat is that
-ordinary functions are supposed to be called in sequence, and mechanisms ensuring this may be called *block-level interface protocol*.
+ordinary functions are supposed to be called in a given order, and mechanisms ensuring this may be called *block-level interface protocol*.
 We can use a handshake protocol to make sure the sequential order is right, as in [here](#sequential-relation-between-function-calls).